Kaiwhakatū Taonga ā-Matapihi

 - able to follow instructions and accept criticism

-- good at listening and communicating with clients
+- good at listening to, and communicating with clients

 - able to work to deadlines.